reactjs/react.dev/src/content/blog/2024/05/20/react-conf-2024-recap.md

 Thank you [Ashley Narcisse](https://twitter.com/_darkfadr) for being our MC and Chief Vibes Officer; and to [Michael Chan](https://twitter.com/chantastic) and [Jamon Holmgren](https://twitter.com/jamonholmgren) for hosting the Q&A sessions.

+Thank you [Ricky Hanlon](https://twitter.com/rickhanlonii) for providing detailed feedback to speakers on their talks, working on design and animations for the keynote slides, deploying the [React Compiler Playground](https://playground.react.dev) and docs, and generally filling in the gaps to sweat the details and make this conference a success.
 Thank you [Callstack](https://www.callstack.com/) for building the conference website; and to [Kadi Kraman](https://twitter.com/kadikraman) and the [Expo](https://expo.dev/) team for building the conference mobile app.

 Thank you to all the sponsors who made the event possible: [Remix](https://remix.run/), [Amazon](https://developer.amazon.com/apps-and-games?cmp=US_2024_05_3P_React-Conf-2024&ch=prtnr&chlast=prtnr&pub=ref&publast=ref&type=org&typelast=org), [MUI](https://mui.com/), [Sentry](https://sentry.io/for/react/?utm_source=sponsored-conf&utm_medium=sponsored-event&utm_campaign=frontend-fy25q2-evergreen&utm_content=logo-reactconf2024-learnmore), [Abbott](https://www.jobs.abbott/software), [Expo](https://expo.dev/), [RedwoodJS](https://redwoodjs.com/), and [Vercel](https://vercel.com).